Pledges & Statements

-The following is a partial list of company pledges and statements that pertain to sustainability and human rights.
-They collectively generate the impression that the company would not be involved in facilitating new fossil fuel projects around the world, given that activity's association with severe global heating and human rights harms.
+The following is a partial list of company pledges, statements, memberships, and obligations that pertain to sustainability, ethics, and human rights.
+They generate the impression that the company would not be involved in facilitating new fossil fuel projects around the world, given that activity's association with severe global heating and human rights harms.

 "Good practices in one area do not offset harm in another."